What really happened to Malaysia Airlines MH370 in 2014?

 Unintentional Oxygen deprivation

-A sudden cabin depressurization may have occurred which could have caused the crew and passengers to blackout and perhaps for the Captain and co-pilot to carry on flying - the so-called “ghost Plane” scenario.
+A sudden cabin depressurization may have occurred, which could have caused the crew and passengers to blackout and perhaps caused the Captain and co-pilot to carry on flying - the so-called “ghost Plane” scenario.
 The pilots were partially able to function but were impacted by oxygen deprivation, explaining the erratic route it took after losing contact, before finally ditching somewhere in the Indian Ocean.

 Fire in the plane caused by batteries